JesperHartsuiker/IoT-module/Team Workspace/Pol_Toni/exercises/activity05/README.md

 # Exercise 05

-For the fifth exercise we wrote five different NODE-red programs.
+For the fifth exercise we wrote five different Node-RED programs.

 ## Overview
 1. [Device Control with IoTempower](#device-control-with-iotempower)